-Drug Perfusion.
-Rat livers were perfused with either gadopentetate dimeglumine (DTPA; Magnevist; Bayer, Berlin, Germany) and BOPTA (MultiHance; Bracco Imaging) or Technescan DTPA (b.e.imaging GmbH, Schwyz, Switzerland) (DTPA) and MEB (Choletec; Bracco Imaging).
+Rat livers were perfused with either gadopentetate dimeglumine (DTPA, Magnevist®, Bayer Pharma) and gadobenate dimeglumine (BOPTA, MultiHance®, Bracco Imaging) or Technescan DTPA®, b.e.imaging, Schwyz, Switzerland (DTPA) and mebrofenin (MEB, Choletec®, Bracco Imaging).
 DTPA distributes within the sinusoids and the interstitium, while BOPTA and MEB enter into hepatocytes before excretion into bile canaliculi.
-In the first group of rats, 153Gd-DTPA and 153Gd-BOPTA were obtained by adding 153GdCl3 (1 MBq/ml) to the commercially available 0.5 M solutions of DTPA and BOPTA.
-In the second group of rats, 25 mg of DTPA and MEB were labeled with 99mTc (7 and 11 MBq, respectively).
-Then, 153Gd-DTPA and 153Gd-BOPTA were diluted in the KHB solutions to obtain 200 μ M concentrations, while 99m Tc-DTPA and $^{99 \text{m}}$ Tc-MEB were diluted to obtain 64 μ M concentrations.
-The livers were successively perfused with 200 μ M 153 Gd-DTPA (10 minutes), KHB solution (35 minutes), 200 $\mu\mathrm{M}$ 153Gd-BOPTA (perfusion period, 30 minutes), and KHB solution (rinse period, 30 minutes); or with 64 μM ^{99m}Tc-DTPA (10 minutes), KHB solution (35 minutes), 64 μM ^{99m}Tc-MEB (perfusion period, 30 minutes), and KHB solution (rinse period, 30 minutes).
-Thus, the following two periods are distinguished: 1) a perfusion period that shows drug accumulation in liver compartments and 2) a rinse period that investigates drug hepatocyte effluxes into bile canaliculi and back to sinusoids.
-The maximal perfusion period for each experiment was 105 minutes.
-DTPA is perfused to calculate the BOPTA and MEB hepatocyte concentrations (see the following section).
+In the first group of rats, 153Gd-DTPA and 153Gd-BOPTA were obtained by adding 153GdCl3 (1 MBq/mL) to the commercially available 0.5 M solutions DTPA and BOPTA.
+In the second group of rats, 25 mg DTPA and MEB were labelled with ^{99m}Tc (7 and 11 MBg, respectively).
+Then, 153Gd-DTPA and 153Gd-BOPTA were diluted in the KHB solutions to obtain 200-μM concentrations, while ^{99m}Tc-DTPA and ^{99m}Tc-MEB were diluted to obtain 64-μM concentrations.
+The livers were successively perfused with either 200 μM 153Gd-DTPA (10 min), KHB solution (35 min), 200 μM 153Gd-BOPTA (perfusion period, 30 min), and KHB solution (rinse period, 30 min) or with 64 μM ^{99m}Tc-DTPA (10 min), KHB solution (35 min), 64 μM ^{99m}Tc-MEB (perfusion period, 30 min), and KHB solution (rinse period, 30 min).
+Thus, two periods are distinguished: 1) a perfusion period that evidences drug accumulation in liver compartments; and 2) a rinse period that investigates drug hepatocyte effluxes into bile canaliculi and back to sinusoids.
+The maximal perfusion period for each experiment was 105 min.
+DTPA is perfused to calculate the BOPTA and MEB hepatocyte concentrations (see following section).

 Rats were perfused with 200 μ M BOPTA (n = 6) or 64 μ M MEB (n = 6) during the perfusion period.
-In two additional groups, BOPTA and MEB perfusion were associated with RIF (100 μ M): BOPTA+RIF (n = 3) and MEB+RIF (n = 4) groups.
-RIF was not perfused during the rinse period.
+In two additional groups, BOPTA and MEB perfusion were associated with rifampicin (100 μ M): BOPTA+RIF (n = 3) and MEB+RIF (n = 4) groups.
+Rifampicin was not perfused during the rinse period.